-While the ACCC has primary responsibility for exercising product safety powers under the ACL, the States and Territories retain powers to issue interim bans, compulsory recalls and public warnings (although the Northern Territory ceded its product safety powers to the Commonwealth in 2011).
+While the ACCC has primary responsibility for exercising product safety powers under the ACL, state and territory governments retain powers to issue interim bans, compulsory recalls and public warnings (although the Northern Territory ceded its product safety powers to the commonwealth in 2011).

-The States and the ACT have only rarely exercised their powers under the ACL to order compulsory recalls or impose interim bans.
+The states and the ACT have only rarely exercised their powers under the ACL to order compulsory recalls or impose interim bans.
 This has a range of possible explanations.
-It could reflect successful cooperation and coordination between jurisdictions, allowing information about unsafe products to be shared, leading to a default of a national regulatory response through the ACCC without the need for the States and Territories to take interim action.
-It could also reflect the national market for consumer goods, in which product safety issues typically arise in all jurisdictions simultaneously, requiring a national response.
+It could reflect successful cooperation and coordination between jurisdictions, allowing

-Given this, there is merit in the States and the ACT relinquishing those powers.
-This would make clear that it is the ACCC's responsibility to immediately respond to all product safety incidents that may warrant a compulsory recall or interim ban.
+Although the ACL regulators have argued that the present allocation of powers enhances cooperation in product safety matters, the Commission sees merit in centralising the powers to issue recalls and interim bans in the commonwealth.
+This would make clear that it is the ACCC's responsibility to immediately respond to all product safety incidents that may warrant a compulsory recall or ban.
+As part of this reform, CAANZ should consider whether the states and the ACT require an additional (formal) mechanism to request that the ACCC impose an interim ban on a particular product.

-Clarifying that compulsory recalls and bans (interim or permanent) under the ACL are solely the ACCC's responsibility would reduce regulatory uncertainties for consumers and businesses.
+Clarifying that compulsory recalls and bans (interim or permanent) under the ACL are solely the commonwealth's responsibility through the ACCC would reduce regulatory uncertainties for consumers and businesses.
 Consumers would better know where to go to report problems and seek information, and for regulatory action to be taken as necessary.
 And businesses would need to discuss possible solutions to ACL safety issues with only one regulator, instead of up to potentially as many as eight.